fkie/fkie-multi-agent-suite/README.md

 - [Node Manager GUI](http://fkie.github.io/multimaster_fkie/node_manager.html) -- `A GUI to manage the configuration on local and remote ROS masters`
 - [Node Manager daemon](http://fkie.github.io/multimaster_fkie/node_manager_daemon.html) -- `Helper node allows an easy (auto)start of remote nodes and manage remote launch files`

 For ROS interfaces and parameterization see the [ROS Wiki](http://www.ros.org/wiki/multimaster_fkie).
-For configuration details you can find example launch files in each package.
+For configuration details you find example launch files in each package.

 ## License